 Wytheville Community College does not have on or off campus housing.
-WCC does not publish an annual fire safety report due to the lack of student housing.
+WCC is not required to publish an annual fire safety report because there is no student housing.
 As a matter of routine the college conducts two fire drills each year.
-These drills are when students are on campus and located in their classrooms.
+These drills are scheduled when students are in class on campus.
 Students and employees are required to participate.
-Each building on the main campus has assigned building wardens with one warden assigned per floor of each building.
-Appointed are in case the primary warden is not on campus.
-Each building warden is assigned a portable radio to better facilitate with the campus police department when conducting drills or in the case of an actual emergency.